 Contestation surrounding the ratification of CETA in EU member states has ranged from very limited to highly intensive.
 Opposition to CETA has focused on the following aspects: the proposed system of investor-state dispute settlement (through a CETA tribunal); the agreement’s impact on national sovereignty, agricultural and commercial interests; food safety; consumer and worker rights; public services; as well as the environment and sustainable development.
 Please click here for a more detailed explanation of these concerns.

 Trade in goods and services between Canada and the EU has grown since CETA entered into provisional application .
 There was a COVID-19 related decline in 2020, but recovery in 2021 and further expansion is projected in 2022.
-Bilateral trade in 2020 was still 12.5% higher than pre-CETA in 2016.
+Bilateral trade in 2020 was still 12.5% higher than pre-CETA in 2016 (Global Affairs Canada).
 Moreover, preference utilization rates that measure the extent to which tariff preferences provided by the agreement are being used by importers and exporters have continued to increase.
 Please click here for a more detailed analysis of Canada-EU trade performance.

 Debates about CETA ratification have differed significantly between member states.
 Please click on the member state below for an analysis of progress in the ratification process, as well as the issues that have dominated CETA-related debates.

 Click here for the Centre for European Studies, EU Learning.

 Edited by: Cristina De Castro.